 - 1. Set the volume status to ACTIVE.
-For instructions on how to change the volume status, see "Operations" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide". - 2.
+For instructions on how to change the volume status, see "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide." - 2.
 See "9.4 Deleting node configuration information from the management partition" and delete the node configuration information from the management partition.